 - You must attend again.
-Sutures will be removed unless there are any on the sole of the foot (these are taken out after 3 weeks). - You will not need a bandage, probably will no longer need the crutches and can get the foot wet providing the wound has healed satisfactorily.
+Sutures will be removed unless there are any on the sole of the foot (these are taken out after 3 weeks). - You will not need a bandage, probably will not need the crutches and can get the foot wet providing the wound has healed satisfactorily.

-Between 2-6 weeks after surgery
+Between 2-8 weeks after surgery

-- The foot starts to return to normal and you can return to shoes (6-8 weeks). - The foot will still be quite swollen especially at the end of the day. - You may require a review appointment at 4-6 weeks to remove the cast if applied. - You may return to work but may need longer if you have an active job. - You may return to driving if you can perform an emergency stop.
+- The foot starts to return to normal and you can return to shoes at 4-8 weeks. - The foot will still be quite swollen especially at the end of the day. - You may require a review appointment at 4-6 weeks - You may return to work but may need longer if you have an active job - You may return to driving if you can perform an emergency stop.
 You must check with your insurance company before driving again. - Whilst normal activity will be resumed, sport should be avoided.